-4 du Bois-Reymond, M. (2009).
+3 du Bois-Reymond, M. (2009).
 Integrated Transition Policies for European Young Adults: Contradictions and Solutions.
 In: I. Schoon & R.K.
 Silbereisen (eds), Transitions from School to Work.
 Globalisation, Individualisation, and Pattern of Diversity (pp. 331-351).
 Cambridge: Cambridge University Press; Kutsar, D., Helve, H. (2012).
 Social inclusion of youth on the margins of society.
 Policy review of research results.
 Directorate-General for Research and Innovation Socio-economic Sciences and Humanities, European Commission.

-In the process of developing and promoting cross-sectoral youth policy, European Commission and Council of Europe have played significant role in shaping policies that affect young people in EU member states.
-EEC support to bi-and multilateral cooperation programs, mostly in the field of education, started already in 1970s but more significant shift toward coordination of activities in the policy areas which influence wellbeing and integration of young people become more pronounced in 1990, and especially after the turn of millennium when the open method of coordination was started to be implemented in the youth sector.5
+education, started already in 1970s but more significant shift toward coordination of activities in the policy areas which influence wellbeing and integration of young people become more pronounced in 1990, and especially after the turn of millennium when the open method of coordination was started to be implemented in the youth sector.4

 On a global scale, Council of Europe and European Union evidently have been amongst forerunners in the development of CSYP.
 Following the initiatives and processes mentioned earlier, Council of European initiated Youth Policy Reviews series, which started in 1997 with Finland.
-The first report was published in 1999.6 A further step - a cooperation initiative between Council of Europe and European Commission in the field of youth was undertaken in 1998.
+The first report was published in 1999.5 A further step - a cooperation initiative between Council of Europe and European Commission in the field of youth was undertaken in 1998.
 As a result, European Knowledge Centre for Youth Policy (EKCYP) was established in 2005.
 The EKCYP is an on-line database intended to provide the youth sector with a single access point to reliable knowledge and information about young people's situation across Europe.
-EKCYP aims at enhancing knowledge transfers between the fields of research, policy and practice through the collection and dissemination of information about youth policy, research and practice in Europe and beyond.7 A comparative look to other countries, using the national youth policy reviews database developed by Youthpolicy.org, reveals that development of youth policy worldwide has gained momentum only in the last decade although there are countries where dedicated approach to policies influencing young people existed earlier.8
+EKCYP aims at enhancing knowledge transfers between the fields of research, policy and practice through the collection and dissemination of information about youth policy, research and practice in Europe and beyond.6 A comparative look to other countries, using the national youth policy reviews database developed by Youthpolicy.org, reveals that development of youth policy worldwide has gained momentum only in the last decade although there are countries where dedicated approach to policies influencing young people existed earlier.7

 At national level, the CSYP started to develop from already functioning policy areas which influence young peoples' lives and future (e.g. formal education, employment and unemployment, health, criminal prevention, social support, housing and other related policy areas).
 The essence of youth policy is to coordinate policy measures developed and carried out in other sectors so that the concerted action would be more efficient in providing support to young people and addressing problem situations they are encountering.
 At the EU level, youth policy is considered as a 'soft' policy area because mainly soft regulations like action programmes (programme Youth in Action, Erasmus+), recommendations and resolutions and open method of coordination are used to communicate vision from EC to member states.
 Using laws and by-laws and other strong instruments is not the case.
-This setup conforms to what has been agreed in the Treaty of the European Union (Maastricht Treaty).
-Article 5 of the treaty stipulates that EU has only limited competences in member states.9 Article 165 stipulates that the EU shall support cooperation between member states in the field of education and sports, including youth exchanges and exchanges of socio-cultural instructors while the content of
+The remit of EU institutions is limited to act in the youth field if and in so far as the objectives of the proposed action cannot be sufficiently achieved by the Member States and can be better achieved at the EU level.8